Package Managers

 Cons

-- No lockfile by default (you add pip-tools or switch to uv/Poetry).
+- No lockfile by default (we add pip-tools or switch to uv/Poetry).

 - Env management is separate (venv/virtualenv).